GBP/JPY analysis: Decline likely to continue

 GBP/JPY

-The British Pound declined by 106 pips or 0.68% against the Japanese Yen on Tuesday.
-The decline was stopped by the 200– hour simple moving average during Tuesday's trading session.
+The British Pound declined by 60 pips or 0.39% against the Japanese Yen on Friday.
+The currency pair breached the 50– and 200– hour SMAs during Friday's trading session.

 All things being equal, the exchange rate could continue to edge lower during the following trading session.
-The potential target for the GBP/JPY pair will be near the 154.00 level.
+A breakout could occur through the lower boundary of a descending channel pattern.

-However, the 200– hour SMA at 154.76 could still provide support for the currency exchange rate within this session.
+However, if the channel pattern holds, the GBP/JPY currency exchange rate would make a brief pullback towards the resistance cluster at 155.24 within this session.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.